Jean Aziz: Personal life

 While his father worked as a wood trader in Mexico, Aziz's brother, Alfred Aziz, grew in recognition when he became a member of parliament in Mexico.
 He continued to gain this prominence in politics when he acted as the Speaker of the Mexican House of Representatives.
-Furthermore, Jean Aziz’s late uncle (his mother Anissa’s brother) was Patriarch Paul Meouchy, arguably one of the most prominent Maronite Patriarchs.
+Furthermore, Jean Aziz's late uncle (his mother Anissa's brother) was Patriarch Paul Meouchy, arguably one of the most prominent Maronite Patriarchs.

 In his spare time, Aziz enjoyed reading.
 His favourite topics included poetry, philosophy and history.

 On 13 March 1986, after struggling with diabetes, Aziz died.
-To allow for the prayers and religious traditions following his death, his body was moved from the American University’s Hospital in Beirut to Saint Joseph Church in Ashrafyah.
+To allow for the prayers and religious traditions following his death, his body was moved from the American University's Hospital in Beirut to Saint Joseph Church in Ashrafyah.
 Aziz's funeral took place in Jezzine and despite the district being under siege, his funeral was attended by a large number of high ranking state officials such as ministers, religious personals and members of parliament.

+He is the uncle of diplomat Simon Karm.